einstein07/Computer-of-Things/schema/README.md

-# CoThings - Flatbuffer schema
+# Computer-of-Things : Flatbuffer Schema

 Before compiling the schema files, make sure the Flatbuffers compiler is installed on your system, and that `flatc` is in your path.